HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Two-dimensional meltwater infiltration in heterogeneous firn At DYE-2 site in SouthWest Greenland

 The amplitude of the correlated random field controls its strength (Figure~\ref{fig6:effect_of_amplitude}), i.e., how high the highs are and how low the lows are in porosity with respect to the local value.
 Increasing the amplitude leads to a more prominent, laterally heterogeneous porosity distribution (Figures~\ref{fig6:effect_of_amplitude}\textit{a},\textit{c},\textit{e},\textit{g}).
-Unsurprisingly, the addition of porosity variation from the amplitude increase affects the final distribution of the porosity on September 21, 2016 (Figures~\ref{fig6:effect_of_amplitude}\textit{b},\textit{d},\textit{f},\textit{h}).
+Unsurprisingly, the increasing amplitude of porosity variation affects the final distribution of the porosity on September 21, 2016 (Figures~\ref{fig6:effect_of_amplitude}\textit{b},\textit{d},\textit{f},\textit{h}).
 As the amplitude increases, the variability in the final porosity also increases relative to the homogeneous scenario (Figures~\ref{fig6:effect_of_amplitude}\textit{a},\textit{b}).
-For example, with Amp = 0.01, there is very little difference between the final porosity and that of the laterally homogeneous 1D scenario.
-On the other hand, in the highest amplitude experiment (Amp = 0.1), there is a prominent impermeable ice layer of varying thickness at about 1.2 m depth, spanning $x=$1.3 km to 1.9 km, right above the pre-existing precursor ice layer (Figures~\ref{fig6:effect_of_amplitude}\textit{h}).
+For example, with $\mathcal{A}$ = 0.01, there is very little difference between the final porosity and that of the laterally homogeneous 1D scenario.
+On the other hand, in the highest amplitude experiment ($\mathcal{A}$ = 0.1), there is a prominent impermeable ice layer of varying thickness at about 1.2 m depth, spanning $x=$1.3 km to 1.9 km, right above the pre-existing precursor ice layer (Figures~\ref{fig6:effect_of_amplitude}\textit{h}).

 Lateral heterogeneity affects the deepest vertical location where melt has percolated and refrozen to form a precursor ice layer, referred to as the penetration depth.
-An increased correlation length leads to more uniform penetration depths across the transect; however, the mean penetration depth becomes shallower as larger, more prominent impermeable ice layers become shallower (Amp = 0.05 and 0.1 in Figure~\ref{fig7:summary-of-corr-rnd-field}).
-The percolation depth at amplitude Amp = 0.01 (i.e., low amplitude) is essentially identical to the laterally homogeneous case because the lateral heterogeneity in porosity is not significant.
-However, increasing the Amplitude further causes a shallower mean penetration depth and increases the standard deviation as the meltwater starts to form perched water tables over laterally heterogeneous pre-existing precursor ice layers.
+An increased correlation length leads to more uniform penetration depths across the transect {(Figures~\ref{fig5:eff-of-corr-length}\textit{b},\textit{d},\textit{f},\textit{h})}.
+However, the mean penetration depth becomes shallower as larger, more prominent impermeable ice layers become shallower ($\mathcal{A}$ = 0.05 and 0.1 in Figure~\ref{fig7:summary-of-corr-rnd-field}).
+The percolation depth at amplitude $\mathcal{A}$ = 0.01 (i.e., low amplitude) is essentially identical to the laterally homogeneous case because the lateral heterogeneity in porosity is not significant.
+However, increasing the amplitude further causes a shallower mean penetration depth and increases the standard deviation as the meltwater starts to form perched water tables over laterally heterogeneous pre-existing precursor ice layers.